Jereme1024/RBS/README.md

 Project #3: Remote Batch System (rbs).

-Implement a httpd (HTTP deamon) that accepts web browsers' request, and execute the coressponding HTML/CGI program.
+Implement a httpd (HTTP deamon) that accepts web browsers' requests, and executes the coressponding HTML/CGI program.

 There are two versions which are Linux/BSD socket programming, and Winsock programming.